revspace/revbank/UPGRADING.md

   new Perl features and disables some old ones.
 Specifically, the old-style "indirect object notation" is disabled, which means that `new Foo(...)` should be rewritten as `Foo->new(...)`.
+* `$cart->checkout` now throws an exception if there is unprocessed input in the queue (the user can use `;` if it was intentional).
+There were always reasons a checkout could fail, but now it is much more likely.
+Things that should only happen if the checkout succeeds, should be put *after* the call, or in a hook.

 # (2023-11-05) RevBank 4.2.0